jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/couchpotato.rst

   # full path of the python binary (/usr/bin/python)
   PYTHON_BIN=/usr/bin/python

-So, the `CP_USER` would be the system account we created earlier.
+#. ``CP_USER`` would be the system account we created earlier.
-`CP_HOME` is where it runs from
+#. ``CP_HOME`` is where it runs from
-`CP_DATA` is where it stores files like the metadata for your movie directory.
+#. ``CP_DATA`` is where it stores files like the metadata for your movie directory.
 This one I like to have stored on a mounted, shared drive.
 This way, if I ever need to reinstall CouchPotato, or the VM fraks up and needs to be spun fresh, the big time stuff is saved elsewhere.
-So, mine is `/media/sf_Ext1/shared/couchpotato`
+So, mine is ``/media/sf_Ext1/shared/couchpotato``

 Copy or Edit the init.d file
 ------------------------------------

-Now, if you're running Ubuntu, the `./init/ubuntu` script gets copied and amended thusly:
+Now, if you're running Ubuntu, the ``./init/ubuntu`` script gets copied and amended thusly:

 .. code-block:: bash